1backend/1backend/docs-source/docs/built-in-services/deploy-svc.md

 # Deploy Svc

-The deploy service is responsible of launching containers on whatever infrastructure the OpenOrch is running on (eg. [Docker Svc](/docs/built-in-services/container-svc)) and registering them into the [Registry Svc](/docs/built-in-services/container-svc).
+The deploy service is responsible of launching containers on whatever infrastructure the 1Backend is running on (eg. [Docker Svc](/docs/built-in-services/container-svc)) and registering them into the [Registry Svc](/docs/built-in-services/container-svc).

 > This page provides a high-level overview of `Deploy Svc`.
-For detailed information, refer to the [Deploy Svc API documentation](/docs/openorch/save-deployment).
+For detailed information, refer to the [Deploy Svc API documentation](/docs/1backend/save-deployment).

 ## Warning